stephanedamo/a-star/README.md

 # Installation
 * Add astar.h / astar.c to your project
 * Include astar.h
+* Change MAX_NODES value in astar.h according to the size of your map.
+It's the max number of nodes analyzed during pathfinding, the program may crash if it needs to analyze more nodes than MAX_NODES.
+Setting this value to (map_width * map_height)/2 should be safe in most cases.
 * You're ready !

 # Usage example